 Both of my brothers each became a Bar Mitzvah.
-My father did not believe girls should have a Bat Mitzvah, but maintained I needed to continue in religious school and became a confirmand.
-The year is 1977; I read the song lyrics of “Teach Your Children” by Crosby, Stills, Nash and Young.
+My father did not believe girls should have a Bat Mitzvah but maintained I needed to continue in religious school and became a confirmand.
+The year is 1977; I read the song lyrics of “Teach Your Children” by Crosby, Stills, Nash, and Young.

 In preparing for this article, I asked Rabbi Mayer Selekman, Rabbi Emeritus of Temple Shalom, Broomall, PA, how I came to read these words.
-He responded, “My methodology for all Confirmation classes was to have each class choose its own theme and each confirmand to select her/his content that fit the theme, then collectively decides how to organize the service.”
+He responded, “My methodology for all Confirmation classes was to have each class choose its own theme and each confirmand to select her/his content that fit the theme, then collectively decide how to organize the service.”